wecodemore/wpstarter/.github/CONTRIBUTING.md

  * Avoid a period/dot/`.` at the end of the commit message
  * Use the imperative, present tense "change", not "changed" nor "changes"
  * Limit the subject line to 50 characters
- * Use the body to explain what and why vs. how
  * One change per `<body>` line - think of it as a "list of changes", things that end up in a changelog